 For years a friend of mine has hosted an annual Shakespeare party.
-It used to be held around William Shakespeare's birthday (April 23), but is now usually held just before Lent, when the weather is more amenable to wearing heavy costumes and as a final farewell to the Christmas partying season.
-The party includes music and skits prepared by the guests, usually from Shakespeare or evocative of his time.
+It used to be held around William Shakespeare's birthday (April 23), but usually it is now held just before Lent, when the weather is more amenable to wearing heavy costumes.
+It also serves as a final farewell to the Christmas partying season.
+The party includes music and skits prepared by the guests, either from Shakespeare or evocative of his time.

 This year's Shakespeare party will be tonight.
-It's not often that dramatic readings from Shakespeare can have a "ripped from the headlines" feel to them, but in light of the recent confirmation that the skeleton of King Richard III has been identified with as near a certainty as science can give to bones five centuries old, it seems particularly appropriate that this year I will be participating in a scene from Henry VI, Part 3, which acts as a prelude of sorts to Richard III, the play that enshrines the last Plantagenet king and the last English monarch to die in battle as an archvillain.
+It's not often that dramatic readings from Shakespeare can have a "ripped from the headlines" feel to them, but in light of the recent confirmation that the skeleton of King Richard III has been identified with as near a certainty as science can give to bones five centuries old, it seems particularly appropriate that this year I will be participating in a scene from Henry VI, Part 3.
+This play acted as a prelude of sorts to Richard III, the play that enshrined the last Plantagenet king and the last English monarch to die in battle as an archvillain.
 In the scene chosen from Henry VI, I will play Queen Margaret, who was described to me by the director of the night's entertainment as "a bloodthirsty, savage queen."
-Since the scene has Margaret taunting the Duke of York (Richard III's father) with the fact that she has just had murdered the man's 11-year-old son (Richard's brother), I was forced to agree.
+Since the scene has Margaret taunting the Duke of York (Richard III's father) with the fact that she has just had murdered the man's 11-year-old son (Richard's brother), I was forced to agree with that assessment.

 Queen Margaret's speech will be quite a departure for me from my favorite Shakespeare speech, one that I love so much that I performed it two years in a row for the party.
-In The Merchant of Venice the heroine, Portia, tries to convince a Jewish moneylender, Shylock, not to insist upon taking a pound of flesh from Antonio (the title merchant), who used his flesh as a security for a loan from Shylock that Antonio seems to have defaulted upon.
+In The Merchant of Venice the heroine, Portia, tries to convince a Jewish moneylender, Shylock, not to insist upon taking a pound of flesh from Antonio (the title merchant).
+Antonio unwisely used his flesh as a security for a loan from Shylock, and Antonio seems to have defaulted upon his loan.
 In what is commonly called the Mercy Speech, Portia pleads:

 The quality of mercy is not strain'd,